 To start your grafting project, make a graft cut on the rootstock.
 The rootstock is the original tree you want your other apple variety to grow on.
 Make sure that you make the cut 5cm or more above the soil level to prevent roots from forming on the cutting.

 Attach the branch or bud of the other variety onto the rootstock.
 Make sure that the new appendage is properly secured.
 You wouldn’t want your cutting to fall off!
-When the attached branch has established onto the tree, your tree will start bearing fruits from the new variety.
+When the attached branch has been established on the tree, your tree will start bearing fruits from the new variety.

 Step 1.
 Prepare your planting site

-When choosing a location for your apple tree, pick a spot where there’s full sun and sufficient space for your tree to grow.
-Prepare a planting site with a depth of 60cm and a diameter that’s twice that of your plant’s root system.
+Pick a spot where there’s full sun and sufficient space for your tree to grow.
+Prepare a planting site with a depth of 60cm and a diameter that’s twice that of your plant’s root ball.
 Remove weeds and grass, as these will compete for nutrients that are meant for your apple tree.

 Step 2.
 Check the roots